Modern History Playlist

 |---|---|

-| Region | Malabar, Kerala |
+| Region | Malabar, Kerala (Hindu *Jenmis* vs. Muslim *Moplah* tenants) |

-| Causes | High rents, exploitation by landlords, Khilafat sentiment |
+| Causes | Agrarian exploitation (high rents, eviction) fused with Khilafat sentiment |

 | Nature | Peasant uprising, later turned communal and violent |

-| British Response | Martial law, brutal repression, Wagon Tragedy |
+| British Response | Martial law , brutal repression, Wagon Tragedy (suffocation of prisoners) |

-| Casualties | Around 10,000 killed; thousands imprisoned or deported |
+| Casualties | Around 10,000 killed ; thousands imprisoned or deported |

 Fun Facts